 Applicants should submit a letter of application, C.V., evidence of teaching quality, a 1-2-page statement describing their own Christian faith commitment and how it relates to Redeemer’s mission and to their teaching and perspective on the discipline, and the names of three individuals who have agreed to provide letters of reference should the applicant advance to a later stage of the process.
-The application deadline is October 7, 2022 or until the position is filled.
+The application deadline is until the position is filled.
 Redeemer University offers equal employment opportunities to qualified applicants.
 In accordance with Canadian Immigration requirements, Canadian citizens and permanent residents will be considered first for this position.

 Direct applications to: Dr. Kyle Spyksma, Interim Vice President, Academic

 Submit applications to: firstname.lastname@example.org (please quote position title in subject line)

 Expiry date: Posted until Until filled (applications will be reviewed upon submission, so please apply ASAP)